qkzk/fm/development.md

 - [ ] wrap event into an MPSC to allow internal events
   - [x] wrap
   - [x] send/receive custom event
-  - [x] bulk: do not freeze the application while waiting for the thread
+  - [x] bulk: do not freeze the application while waiting for the thread to complete
   - [ ] refresher

 ## TODO